-The spleen in the human body is an organ located in the left upper quadrant of the abdomen below the rib cage, Its size increases with age, but it often cannot be felt naturally except in some instances, such as a thin and premature baby born before the expected due date (before the 37th week of pregnancy).
+The spleen in the human body is an organ located in the upper left quadrant of the abdomen below the rib cage.
+Its size increases with age, but it is usually not palpable except in certain cases, such as a thin or premature baby (born before 37 weeks of pregnancy).

-The Swelling of the spleen in children Or palpation of a mass in its place that we call an enlarged spleen in a child, and some may call it that Spleen disease in children It is the most common disease that affects the spleen, and it is a pathological condition requiring rapid intervention by doctors to find out the cause of the enlarged spleen and how to treat it if specific symptoms appear in the child.
+Pediatric splenomegaly, or palpating a mass in its place, and some people may call it a splenic disease in children as it is the most common disease that affects the spleen.
+It is one of the medical conditions that require immediate intervention by doctors to determine the cause of splenomegaly and how to treat it if certain symptoms appear in the child.

 - Jaundice (yellowing of the skin).

-- Spleen pain and crying of the child, especially upon palpation (touch) during the clinical examination.
+- Spleen pain and crying, especially when palpated during a clinical examination.

-- In the case of severe enlargement of the spleen in children, it can put pressure on the spleen's blood vessels, which affects its blood supply and, thus, a defect in blood filtering.
-It can also pressure the stomach and cause symptoms and pain – especially after eating.
+- In cases of severe pediatric splenomegaly, it can compress the spleen’s blood vessels, affecting its blood supply and thus causing blood filtration disorders.
+It can also compress the stomach and cause symptoms and pain, especially after eating.

-- Anemia leads to pallor because the enlarged spleen removes red blood cells to a large extent and does not produce enough white blood cells, which negatively affects the body’s immunity, causing infections and diseases to multiply.
+- Anemia leads to pallor because the enlarged spleen removes red blood cells significantly and does not produce enough white blood cells, which negatively affects the body’s immunity, causing more infections and diseases.

-Many causes or diseases lead to an enlarged spleen in children, some of which cause temporary enlargement of the spleen that can be treated, and some that cause permanent gain.
-The most important causes of an enlarged spleen in children are:
+There are many causes or diseases that lead to pediatric splenomegaly, some of which cause temporary splenomegaly that is treatable, and some cause permanent splenomegaly.
+The most important causes of pediatric splenomegaly are:

-The most common infectious causes that can cause an enlarged spleen in children are bacterial infections that can lead to inflammation of the spleen in children and then enlarge it.
-The most prominent of these germs are:
+The most common infectious causes that can cause pediatric splenomegaly are bacterial infections that can lead to splenic inflammation in children and then enlargement.
+The most prominent of these bacteria include:

-- Tuberculosis; It can cause an enlarged spleen in immunocompromised children and those with other diseases
+- Tuberculosis: It can cause splenic enlargement in immunocompromised children and those with other diseases.

-In some cases, after a bacterial infection, an abscess of the spleen may form, which causes enlargement of the spleen in children, causing compressive symptoms in the abdomen.
-Also, sepsis can occur, a severe condition requiring immediate treatment.
+In some cases, a splenic abscess may form after bacterial infection, which causes splenomegaly in children, and compression symptoms may appear in the abdomen.
+Blood infection can also occur, a serious condition requiring immediate treatment.

-Among the viral causes, we mention infectious mononucleosis and immunodeficiency virus associated with thrombocytopenia, in addition to protozoa and parasites such as schistosomes, trypanosomes, malaria and also the Echinococcus granulosum parasite that causes the hydrocyst.
+Among the viral causes, we mention infectious mononucleosis and immune thrombocytopenia virus, in addition to parasites such as blood schistosomiasis, filariasis, malaria, and echinococcus granulosus, which causes water hydatid cyst.

-Many blood diseases cause an enlarged spleen in children, but the spleen doesn't need to be palpated during a clinical examination.
+There are numerous blood diseases that cause pediatric splenomegaly, but the spleen may not be palpable during clinical examination.
 The most prominent of these diseases are:

 - Acute leukemia